 NYU and GPH place an emphasis on its members to be respectful, constructive, and inclusive in all interactions and discussions.
 To this end, the College has created a list of guidelines intended for respectful interactions in all settings, but especially for discussion in committee meetings, conferences, and staff retreats.
 The guidelines for respectful interactions and discussions were adapted from the NYU Department of Philosophy’s “Guidelines for Respectful Discussions” and incorporate GPH’s core values, which were identified through staff retreats and online surveys.

-Department Chairs, Program Directors, faculty, and staff are encouraged to read these guidelines and implement them while at work.
+Department Chairs, Program Directors, faculty, and staff are required to read these guidelines and implement them while at work.
 For example, the use of these guidelines should be used at all official GPH functions, including committee and staff meetings, and a reminder of the guidelines should be announced by the chair at the beginning of each meeting.
 If these guidelines are perceived to be violated during a meeting, the chair (or anyone else present at the meeting) is encouraged to promptly and gently remind the group of the guidelines.
 It is worth noting that violating these guidelines does not make one a bad person, and there can be reasonable disagreement about perceived violations to these guidelines.
 Meetings are not the appropriate time to argue about the guidelines themselves.
 A simple reminder by the chair to be respectful of one another ought to be sufficient.

 · Be nice and understanding.